PleiadesBUW/compass/gettingstarted/access.md

 ## Getting Started: Access
 ### Getting an account
-In general you will receive a compass account after your group leader (professor, project lead etc.) has requested for access for your group, in this case, you will receive an email at your registered email address (University email address for students) with your username and initial password.
+In general you will receive a compass account when you register as a student, at the beginning of the semester.

+If you have not beem assigned a compass account in the way mentioned above, please send an email to:

+**haeusling{at}uni-wuppertal.de**

 It is highly recommended to change your password to a  personal password of sufficient as soon as possible (a week ideally).
 This can be done by going to your terminal and entering the

 ```bash